 Our education programmes for children and young people cover fire, road, and water safety.
-They are designed to transform learners into safety superheroes.
+They are designed to transform younger children into safety superheros and allow all children and young people to be champions of safety.
 We want them to be champions of safety in their homes, on the roads, and wherever their adventures take them.
 We deliver these fun safety lessons through schools, other educational settings and youth groups.

 Families with children are more likely to be impacted by fire incidents.
 This is why it is crucial that everyone at home knows what to do in case of a fire.
 This includes understanding smoke alarm signals and taking proactive steps to prevent fires.
 Additionally, with the increase in use of electronic devices, we highlight electrical safety to ensure everyone stays safe in this digital age.
-This includes working with the

-National Fire Chiefs Council on educating people on safe charging and use of e-bikes and e-scooters.
+This includes working with the National Fire Chiefs Council on educating people on safe charging and use of e-bikes and e-scooters.

-As climate change hits us all, hotter and drier weather has heightened the risk of wildfires. especially across our heathland areas.
+As climate change hits us all, hotter and drier weather has heightened the risk of wildfires, especially across our heathland areas.

 Deliberate firesetting, disposable BBQs, and campfires are significant concerns.
 Our goal is to equip children with the right decisionmaking skills necessary to navigate risks.
 As they mature, our aim is to guide them toward a lifestyle that is not just safe but also responsible.

 Warm weather also brings a heightened risk of drowning incidents as people are drawn to open water.
 Shockingly, nearly half of UK drownings happen when individuals never intended to enter the water.
-Furthermore, a considerable percentage of children aged

-7-11 lack the ability to swim unaided for 25 metres.
+Furthermore, a considerable percentage of children aged 7-11 lack the ability to swim unaided for 25 metres.
 Collaborating with the National Water Safety Forum, our aim is to spread water safety awareness and reduce water related risks though partnering with these relevant organisations.

-- o for every £1 invested in our Safe & Well activities last year we estimate that there was a societal return of £7 - for each £1 we invest in our Firesetters scheme we generate a societal saving of £10.63 - as a result of our safety education initiatives, we estimate that the potential societal savings from these safety messages delivered in 2022-23 was £8.2m
+- for every £1 invested in our Safe & Well activities last year we estimate that there was a societal return of £7 - for each £1 we invest in our Fire Safety Intervention Scheme, we generate a societal saving of £10.63 - as a result of our safety education initiatives, we estimate that the potential societal savings from these safety messages delivered in 2022-23 was £8.2m

-- teaching fire safety in schools to empower young people with essential safety know-how - developing safe decision making in the younger generation, within higher education institutions - implementing a specialised Fire Safety Intervention Programme for individuals engaging in risky behaviours like deliberate firesetting - working with partners to help reduce fires sparked by BBQs and campfires - partnering in the National Water Safety Forum's efforts in reducing water-related risks
+- teaching fire safety in schools to empower children and young people with essential safety know-how - developing safe decision making in the younger generation, within higher education institutions - implementing a specialised Fire Safety Intervention Programme for individuals engaging in risky behaviours like deliberate firesetting - working with partners to help reduce fires sparked by BBQs and campfires - partnering in the National Water Safety Forum's efforts in reducing water-related risks